corytodd/corytodd.us/content/posts/civ-v-bad-religion.md

 ### Learning the Code

 All the hard work is complete.
 Now for the fun part of reading and learning about the code.
 What I like to do with new codebases is to pick some aspect of the program that I understand how to trigger and then read through the code flow surrounding it.
 For example, barbarian spawning.
-Try to find the code the controls when barbarians.
+Try to find the code the controls when barbarians [^1].
 As a hint, all the interesting code will be in the `Source Files` directory and begin with `Cv`.

 Since we're looking for code that affects religion, `CvReligionClasses.cpp` seems like a great place to start.